Interactive planning: Basic Groups of Participants in Interactive Planning

-Milovanovic stressed that in interactive planning, awareness is the paramount motive for an indepth participation from the different groups.
+Milovanovic stressed that in interactive planning, awareness is the paramount motive for an in-depth participation from the different groups.
 The quality of plan is highly dependent on the quality of life and the quality of space attached to the plan.
 Citizens as participants of the plan are strongly concern only of those outcome that will affect them personally.
 The differences in capabilities, resources, and qualifications also influence the quality of the decisions.
 Because of these differences, Millovanovic suggested to create a division of the participants to warrant the participation of the public and other interest groups.

 Incorporating Diversity and Inclusion in Interactive Planning

 Diversity refers to the traits and characteristics that make people unique while inclusion refers to the behaviors and social norms that ensure people feel welcome.
 Diversity can range from differences in races, ethnicities, genders, ages, religions, disabilities, and sexual orientations.
 It also encompasses differences in education, personalities, skill sets, experiences, and knowledge bases.

 The word interactive from a people perspective is defined as two people influencing each other.
 In planning, interaction would be more fruitious if different perspectives were brought into the table.
 Varying perspectives would arise from individual personalities with unique life experiences.
 Diversity is expressed in welcoming participants of different walks of life.
 Inclusion is realized and fulfilled when the perspectives opined by the participants are taken into consideration.

 Although there is beauty in uniformity, there is more in diversity, more so in inclusion.